nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

 ##### Adding Food Record

-`food add n/ Samurai Burger c/ 433`
+`food add n/Samurai Burger c/433`

 This feature allows user to add a new Food Record.
 Tags `n/` `c/` stand for name and calorie count respectively.

-As depicted in the [class diagram](#451-architecture), the user's input undergoes the following sequence when it's converted to a food record to be added to the user's list.
+As depicted in the [class diagram](#342-food-related-models), the user's input undergoes the following sequence when it's converted to a food record to be added to the user's list.
 1. `Parser` invokes `parseFoodRecord` which takes in the `inputString`
 1. `storage` accesses it's `whatIAteTodayList` and calls it's `addToList` method, adding the